-- Be aware of changes to American Samoa’s status.
-You can check for updates on REAL ID compliance or extensions at www.dhs.gov/real-id.
+- Be aware of your state’s status.
+You can check if your state is REAL ID compliant or has an extension at www.dhs.gov/real-id.

 - Read answers to frequently asked questions at www.dhs.gov/real-id-public-faqs.

-DHS is working closely with American Samoa to implement their REAL ID requirements and stands ready to provide additional assistance as needed.
+DHS is working closely with all states and territories to implement their REAL ID requirements and stands ready to provide additional assistance as needed.
 The women and men of DHS will continue to work tirelessly to put protections in place to keep our country and our people safe.

 # # #